Best Canary Island to visit for a dreamy escape

 • The Canarian ambiance: the Canarian people are known for their warmth and hospitality, but not only for that: they love to celebrate life!
 The archipelago’s carnival parades rival those of Rio de Janeiro.

 • Finger-licking food: tired of eating instant soups every day?
-Travel to the Canaries!
-There you can try dishes of all styles and flavors, from mojo picón (pepper and garlic sauce) to the traditional watercress stew.
+Travel to the Canaries for an irresistible combination of Moroccan and Spanish flavors!
+There you can indulge in mouthwatering Canarian dishes from mojo picón (a pepper and garlic sauce) to the traditional watercress stew.

 • Accommodation: are you a fan of "all-inclusive"?
 Or do you prefer the charms of nature?
 There is accommodation for everyone in the Canary Islands: grand resorts, country houses, vacation rentals, and even camping!

-If you have already convinced yourself that the Canary Islands are the ideal destination for your holidays, read on to find out which of them best suits your needs.
+If you have already convinced yourself that the Canaries are the perfect destination for your holiday, continue reading to discover which is the best Canary Island to visit.

 Road passing through the laurel forest in La Gomera, Spain